Tapping, Western Australia: Demographics

-The most common religious affiliation was "No Religion" (25.3%}; the next most common responses were Anglican (23.7%), Catholic (22.0%), and Uniting Church (3.6%).
+The most common religious affiliation was "No Religion" (25.3%); the next most common responses were Anglican (23.7%), Catholic (22.0%), and Uniting Church (3.6%).

 Education

 Tapping contains one private school, St Stephen's School, Carramar Campus, an extension of the original St Stephens School in Duncraig.
 The school supports both primary and secondary education.
 Tapping also has two public schools: Tapping Primary School, which opened at the start of 2007, and Spring Hill Primary School, which opened in 2011.
-Both schools provide education from Kindergarten through to Year 6.
+Both schools provide education from kindergarten through to Year 6.

 Tapping does not contain a public high school.
 High school studies are provided through Wanneroo Senior High School and Kinross College.

 Transport

-The suburb is served by bus routes which provide connections to the Joondalup Line via either the Whitfords or Joondalup railway stations.
+The suburb is served by bus routes that provide connections to the Yanchep line via either Whitfords or Joondalup railway stations.